ssvlabs/awesome-ssv/README.md

 - [SSV Keys - validator key splitting tool by Blox](https://github.com/bloxapp/ssv-keys) `MIT | JS`

-This is validator key splitting tool library implemented in JS/TS.
-It can be used to split the validator key and generate keyshares.
-It is easily implemented as npm package.
+This is a validator key splitting tool library implemented in JS/TS.
+It can be used to split validator keys and generate keyshares.
+It is easily implemented as an npm package.
 You can also [download executable cli](https://github.com/bloxapp/ssv-keys) of this tool.

 - [SSV Keys Go implementation by ChainUp](https://github.com/duktig666/ssv-keys-go) `Apache-2.0 | Go`